kbinani/fluent-plugin-redis-counter/README.md

 # Example

-- put a conf, "fluent.conf" like this:
+prepare a conf file ("fluent.conf") in current directory like this:

     <source>
       type forward